Food delivery: Technology

+The application created for food delivery have positive influences on the performance and profits of the restaurant and can help to save money and time for both restaurant and customers.
+Moreover, the COVID-19 pandemic significantly accelerated the growth of the industry, with the number of users approaching one billion people by 2024.

+Criticism

 In May 2022, workers in two of the biggest GCC food-delivery service providers, Deliveroo and Talabat staged a mass walk out from their workplace in Dubai, United Arab Emirates.
 They demanded for better pay and working conditions through one of the rare industrial acts witnessed by the country.
 In the first walk out, the Deliveroo workers demanded better pay from their employers, while in the second strike foreign workers pushed Talabat to suspend their plans to cut pay by refusing to make deliveries in the emirate.
 The Gulf monarchy prohibits the formation of independent trade unions, industrial actions of the sort, and public protests.
 Reportedly, Talabat drivers in UAE received 3,500 dirhams ($953) per month, without the mention of the number of working hours involved, whereas, Deliveroo drivers earned $2.79 for each delivery made.
 Post petrol charges, the drivers for Talabat complained that they were left with a total monthly earning of 2,500 dirhams a month, after working seven days a week for about 12 to 14 hours a day.
 The drivers warned of continuing protests until their demands were met.
 The UAE authorities remained unavailable for immediate comments.
 The human rights groups have criticized the emirate and other Gulf nations for committing labor abuse by paying low wages to the migrant workers.

+Food delivery has been criticised for enabling unreported employment.